 4Housing in New Zealand

 Accommodation is quite expensive in New Zealand, especially in the major cities such as Auckland, Wellington and Queenstown.
-Rent is charged by the week and you generally have to pay it every week.
-If you want to keep your accommodation budget down, you should try to find shared accommodation, which is often cheaper.
+Rent is generally charged and paid by the week.
+If you want to keep your accommodation budget down, you should try to find a room in a shared house (referred to as “flatting” in New Zealand), which is often cheaper.

-This amazing government website can provide you with information on the rates charged in each region and even in the different districts of a city (if it is large enough).
-The data is based on feedback from tenants, who provide their rental prices every 6 months.
-Bookmark this link, it can be very useful when you’re looking for accommodation.
-Of course, rents vary, so they will be higher if you are only planning to live in a property for a few months.
+This helpful government website can provide you with information on the rates charged in each region and even in the different districts of a city (if it is large enough).
+The data is based on feedback from tenants who provide their rental prices every 6 months.
+Of course, rents vary, and they will be higher if you are only planning to live in a property for a few months.

-Here is a small table summarising the cost of renting a place in various New Zealand cities.
+Here is a summary of the cost of renting in various New Zealand cities.
 Prices are per week.

 City Room (in a shared house) 1-bedroom flat